Student Life FAQs: Coronavirus (COVID-19)

 Retail locations include:

 - Courtside Cafe

 - Marketplace on Neil

 - Oxley's by the Numbers

 For more information about Dining Services, please visit the Spring Dining Updates page.

 The university is committed to supporting students and program participants with COVID-19 based risk factors.
 Student Life Disability Services (SLDS), in conjunction with the Office of Institutional Equity, works with students who are most vulnerable to complications from COVID-19 to ensure that they have the necessary resources to participate in university life as safely as possible.

 The Office of Student Life is dedicated to maintaining clean and safe environments throughout Student Life facilities and has implemented new cleaning measures, protocols and processes.

-Ohio State will increase population density in residence halls for the 2021-22 academic year.
 To ensure a safe and healthy return, changes have been made to on-campus living expectations.
-FAQs have been updated with information for the Autumn semester move-in process and housing options.
+FAQs have been updated with information for the spring semester.